isomerpages/singapore-customs-cms/_registration-services/Registration Services/authorise-a-declaring-agent.md

 **Authorisation of Declaring Agent (DA) for Licensed Premises**

-•	DA(s) can only apply for permits involving movements of goods into, between and out of licensed premises after the licensed premises operator has authorised the DA(s).
+Declaring Agents (DAs) can only apply for permits involving movements of goods into, between and out of licensed premises after the licensed premises operator has authorised the DAs.

-•	To [apply,](https://www.customs.gov.sg/eservices/customs-forms-and-service-links) please download the form: Application for the Authorisation of Declaring Agent(s) for Licensed Premises.
-The licensee is required to complete the application form and email it to customs_schemes@customs.gov.sg.
-The processing time is 2 working days.
+In order to authorise a DA, the licensed premises operator is required to complete and submit the [Application for the Authorisation of DAs for Licensed Premises](https://form.gov.sg/63c50316d4e11c0012da2b09) form.
+The application will take 2 working days to process.